-63. Section 73 Certificate

-A Section 73 Compliance Certificate under the Sydney Water Act 1994 must be obtained. from Sydney Water Corporation.
+63. Section 73 Certificate A Section 73 Compliance Certificate under the Sydney Water Act 1994 must be obtained. from Sydney Water Corporation.

 Application must be made through an authorised Water Servicing Co-ordinator.
-Please refer to the Building Development and Plumbing section of the web site www.sydneywater.com.au and then refer to Water Servicing Co-ordinator under "Developing Your Land" or telephone 13 20 92 for assistance.
+Please Application must be made through an authorised water Servicing Co-ordinator.
+Please refer to the Building Development and Plumbing section of the Web site www.sydneywater.com.au and then refer to Water Servicing Co-ordinator under "Developing Your Land" or telephone 13 20 92 for assistance.

-64. Provision of Electricity Services

-Submission of a compliance certificate from the relevant service provider confirming satisfactory arrangements have been made for the provision of electricity services.
+64. Provision of Electricity Services Submission of a compliance certificate from the relevant service provider confirming satisfactory arrangements have been made for the provision of electricity services.
 This includes undergrounding of existing and proposed services where directed by Council or the relevant service provider.